airsquared/blobsaver/README.md

 Help support this project by ⭐️'ing it!
 [Donations](https://www.paypal.me/airsqrd) also appreciated!

 # blobsaver [![GitHub All Releases](https://img.shields.io/github/downloads/airsquared/blobsaver/total.svg)](https://github.com/airsquared/blobsaver/releases/latest)
-A GUI for saving SHSH blobs using encounter's fork of tsschecker(uses tihmstar's original for linux).
+A GUI for saving SHSH blobs using s0uthwest's fork of tsschecker(uses tihmstar's original for linux).
 Supports both Mac, Windows, and Linux.
 Requires [Java](https://java.com/inc/BrowserRedirect1.jsp).

 **Tip:** if you want blobs you save to automatically be uploaded to the cloud, see [this](https://github.com/airsquared/blobsaver/wiki/Automatically-saving-blobs-to-the-cloud\(Dropbox,-Google-Drive,-iCloud\))